ProfessorAkram/Unity-Programming/08-Game-Managers/game-manager.md

 /// <param name="sceneName">The name of the scene to unload.</param>
 private void UnloadScene(string sceneName)
 {
-    //Refrence to "this" scene being passed
+    //Reference to "this" scene being passed
     Scene _thisScene = SceneManager.GetSceneByName(sceneName);

-    // Checks if "this" scene is loaded and uloads if (scene.isLoaded)
+    // Checks if "this" scene is loaded and unloads if (scene.isLoaded)
     {
         SceneManager.UnloadSceneAsync(sceneName);